This post may contain affiliate links. Please see my disclosure policy for details.

 I really wanted my Indiana Jones moment, you know?
 Plus, I didn’t want to be on a tight schedule and wanted decent photos.

-Abu Simbel is near the Sudan border around four hours drive on the desert road from Aswan.
+Abu Simbel is near the Sudan border around four-hour drive on the desert road from Aswan.

 So, let me take you through the best ways to get from Aswan to Abu Simbel which will fit all budgets.
 Plus, I’ll let you into my secrets about selfishly having it all to yourself.
 Ready?
 Yalla!